What is Growth Marketing? Growth Marketing Approaches and Elements

 What is Growth Marketing?

-Growth Marketing is a fast-paced testing and data-driven marketing approach that allows you to achieve your measurable goals sustainably.
+Growth Marketing is a fast-paced testing and data-driven marketing approach that enables you to sustainably achieve your measurable goals.
 We can define growth marketing as a long-term strategic methodology that leads brands to achieve sustainable and measurable growth.

 While marketing actions mainly focus on increasing website traffic and sales, growth marketing, which acts with end-to-end funnel optimization, adopts a data-driven and holistic approach.